RusJamison/natpet_solutions/README.md

 The previously exposed value SECRET_KEY is no longer in use and has been replaced with a new value.

+## Deployment

+Steps below show how to clone this project repository, configure and deploy the application to Heroku.

+### How to Clone the Repository

+- Go to the https://github.com/RusJamison/natpet_solutions repository on Github
+- Click the "Code" button and copy the https link
+- On the terminal navigate to directory where you want to place the clone

+### Create Application and Postgres DB on Heroku

+- Log in to Heroku at https://heroku.com
+- Click the Create new app button on the Heroku dashboard
+- On the Create New App page, enter a unique name for the application and select region.
+- Then click Create app, and then click on the Resources tab.
+- In the Add-ons search bar enter "Postgres" and select "Heroku Postgres" from the list
+- Then click the "Submit Order Form" button
+- Click on Settings on the Application Configuration page and click on the "Reveal Config Vars" button
+- Check the DATABASE_URL has been automatically set up
+- Add a new Config Var called SECRET_KEY and assign it a value
+  - DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}

+  - SECRET_KEY = os.environ.get('SECRET_KEY')

+- Make migration and migrate in VSCode
+- Commit and push any local changes to GitHub.
+- Make sure the project requirements.txt file is up to date with all necessary supporting files

+### Configure Amazon Web Services S3 to host images used by the application

+- Click the provided link to sign up for Amazon Web Services.
+- Provide name and email address and choose a password
+- Open the env.py file and set the value of the Amazon Web Services S3 AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and USE_AWS
+- In Heroku click on Settings and click on the "Reveal Config Vars" button.
+- Add a new Config Var called 'AWS_ACCESS_KEY_ID' and assign it the value copied from the Amazon Web Services dashboard
+- Add a new Config Var called 'AWS_SECRET_ACCESS_KEY' and assign it the value copied from the Amazon Web Services dashboard
+- Add a new Config Var called 'USE_AWS' and assign it the boolean value

+### Connect the Heroku app to the GitHub repository

+- On Heroku dashboard click on the Deploy tab.
+- Select GitHub as the Deployment Method
+- Enter the name of the github repository you want to deploy
+- Choose manual deploy
+- The live link for this project is - https://natpet-solutions-559b26bc33e6.herokuapp.com/

+- Set DEBUG to False.
+Git add, commit and push the code to GitHub.
+- Ensure requirements.txt is up to date using the command : pip3 freeze --local > requirements.txt
+- In the Heroku Config Vars for the application delete this environment variable :  DISABLE_COLLECTSTATIC
+- Click on deploy to manual branch

+#### The live link to the application can be found here - [Natpet Solutions Medical Equipment Supplies](https://natpet-solutions-559b26bc33e6.herokuapp.com/)

+## Credits

+    The Code Institute Learning Platform, Learning Management System (LMS) was the main basis of my codes for this project.
+A number of my codes is based from the Boutique Ado.

+    Thanks to Lewis who took over from Amy Richardson.
+Thanks for the resources Lewis shared with us.This project ia based on all modules we did during the course of the year so thanks to Amy Richardson for the resources she gave us during the course of the three earlier projects.

+    Thanks to my mentor Brian Macharia for his mentoring sessions, guidance, patience, encouragement and constant motivation throughout the project.

+    Thanks to the tutors whom I get help and support during the project.
+Special mentioning Alan and Rebecca, Sarah for their knowledge sharing skills, patience and quick response.

+### Content
+-  Special thanks to the following learning platforms I used their resources
+   - Udemy
+   - Linkedin Learning
+   - Coursera

 [Bootstrap 5.2.3 static CSS & JS](https://getbootstrap.com/docs/5.2/getting-started/download/)

 [Bootstrap navbar](https://startbootstrap.com/template/shop-homepage)